Csson/p5-Mojolicious-Plugin-DbicSchemaViewer/README.md

 This plugin is a definition viewer for [DBIx::Class](https://metacpan.org/pod/DBIx::Class) schemas.
 It currently offers two different views on the schema:

-- It lists all `ResultSources` with column definitions and and their relationships in table form.
+- It lists all result sources with column definitions and and their relationships in table form.
 - It uses  [DBIx::Class::Visualizer](https://metacpan.org/pod/DBIx::Class::Visualizer) to generate an entity-relationship model.

 ## Configuration